rickymoorhouse/track-school-guidance/safe-working-in-education-childcare-and-childrens-social-care-settings-including-the-use-of-personal-protective-equipment-ppe.md

 Main changes to previous guidance
 ---------------------------------

-We have updated this guidance to:

--   align with updates to guidance for schools, further education institutions and early years providers on the system of controls
--   provide guidance on sourcing PPE via public sector buying organisations and the Crown Commercial Service (CCS) PPE website in addition to local procurement routes
+The following information has been updated:

--   reflect updated content on the NHS test and trace system and include a link to information on how to contact local Public Health England health protection teams
+-   the test and trace process including the new PHE dedicated advice service details and link to guidance on the NHS Test and Trace app
--   clarify that where a fluid-resistant mask is referenced relating to PPE, this means a type IIR mask
--   clarify that the same standard of PPE should be used where a child has tested positive for coronavirus (COVID-19) and needs to continue to be cared for within a setting
--   clarify the need and whose responsibility it is to book a test when an individual displays symptoms of coronavirus (COVID-19)
+-   guidance on social care visits
+-   guidance on shielding
--   clarify that there are no additional PPE requirements because of coronavirus (COVID-19) for non-symptomatic children in residential settings who have been in contact with a positive case of COVID-19
+-   guidance for staff who have been in close contact with a positive case and may need to self-isolate even if they have been wearing PPE
--   provide further guidance on aerosol generating procedures (AGPs)
--   link to Health and Safety Executive guidance on air conditioning and ventilation
--   align with updates to guidance on waste disposal and cleaning of non-healthcare settings
+-   guidance on the use of face coverings in education settings and how to safely wear, remove and dispose of them

 Effective infection protection and control
 ------------------------------------------